Early surge of Democratic mail voting sparks worry inside GOP

 The fact that more Democrats have not just requested their ballots but have also turned them in is also a reversal of the trend in prior elections, McDonald said.

-It means one of two things, he added: That Democrats are more enthusiastic and are filling out their ballots quickly, or that Republicans are holding onto their ballots despite requesting them, out of concern over potential fraud.
+It means one of two things, he added: that Democrats are more enthusiastic and are filling out their ballots quickly, or that Republicans are holding onto their ballots despite requesting them, out of concern over potential fraud.

 “It could be that they’re listening to Donald Trump, and even though they are requesting a ballot, they are going to vote in person if they vote at all,” he said.

-Additionally, younger voters are a much smaller share of the voters who have already cast ballots so far than was the case overall in 2016 — leading him to believe that most young people, the majority of whom will support Biden, will vote much closer to Nov.
-3 or on Election Day itself.
+Additionally, younger voters are a much smaller share of the voters who have cast ballots so far than was the case overall in 2016 — leading McDonald to think that most young people, the majority of whom will support Biden, will vote much closer to Nov.
+3 or on the day.

 “I can’t say with certainty that this is going to carry through,” he added.
 “But everything that’s happened over the past couple of decades, and our understanding of how people vote, is being upended in this election.”

-Republicans once carried an advantage among mail ballots.
+Republicans once carried an advantage in voting by mail.
 Ayres, the Republican pollster and a vocal critic of the president, said Trump’s rhetoric on mail voting has undermined decades of GOP work in the area.

 “That’s what we do!”
 Ayres said with audible frustration.
 “We have made an art of tracking down people who would otherwise be reluctant to vote in person and getting them to use absentee ballots.
 It’s part of what we’ve done well in the past.”